Master of Magic: Gameplay

 There are global spells that affect targets throughout the world.
 Unit or city enhancement spells can boost the potential of its target, such as increasing the movement and attack speed of units, enabling them to regenerate wounds and increasing the power of their attacks.
 Wizards can summon creatures related to their schools.
 The player can research combat spells, which include direct attacks, debuffs and traps.
 The final spell learned is the Arcane Spell of Mastery, which takes enormous resources to research and cast but instantly wins the game for the casting player.

 Unlike strategic phase's top-down perspective, combat takes place in isometric view.

 A tactical battle begins when two armies occupy the same square on the global map.
 The battle takes place in an isometric map that expands the contested square in detail (including fortifications and terrain aspects that affect movement and combat).
 The two forces are arrayed at opposite edges of the map and the battle is conducted in a series of turns.
 One side achieves victory by eliminating the other or forcing it to flee the combat; a draw occurs if both sides remain after 50 turns.

 The player can recruit 86 unit types from the cities to build their armies.
 A few (such as swordsmen and archers) are generic, while others (such as troll shamans) feature racial bonuses (such as regeneration or flight) that make them more valuable or more powerful than generic units.
 Most city-recruited units are unique to the city's region or terrain and have special abilities like magic use, ranged attacks or an ability to always strike first in combat.
 Mercenaries can seek employment with famous wizards, allowing them to possibly recruit units which their cities are unable to produce.
 The player can even summon fantastic creatures, such as demon lords or enormous creatures like dragons.
 The variety of units with unique special abilities offer many options when building an army.

 Many distinct heroes are available for players to hire or summon.
 Heroes have special abilities that boost the efficiency of other military units (like bestowing offensive or defensive bonuses) or allow the hero to perform special attacks, grant them immense strength or toughness, among other abilities.

 Plot and setting

 An animated slideshow showing the two worlds of Arcanus and Myrror.

 Master of Magic takes place across two worlds, Arcanus and Myrror.
 Arcanus is a land much like the Earth, with climatic zones and varied terrain like forests, oceans, grasslands and deserts.
-Myrror is a parallel world to Arcanus, featuring heavier magic use and fantastic flora, minerals and fauna not found on Arcanus.
+Myrror is a parallel world to Arcanus, featuring heavier magic users and fantastic flora, minerals and fauna not found on Arcanus.
 The two worlds are physically linked to each other by special portals called Towers of Wizardry, allowing units to travel between worlds.

 Magic nodes—which are valuable sources of magical power—are scattered throughout both worlds.
 The worlds are populated by traditional fantasy races like elves and halflings, plus races which were introduced early to gaming via Simtex's games, like the insectoid Klackons.